Kaan79/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 In nonlinear dynamical systems like the **forced damped pendulum**, understanding transitions from periodic to chaotic motion requires powerful visualization tools.
 One of the most insightful among them is the **phase portrait**, also known as a **phase space diagram**.

-Phase portraits depict the trajectory of the system in state space, where each point corresponds to a pair ( (\theta, \dot{\theta}) ), representing angular displacement and angular velocity at a given time.
+Phase portraits depict the trajectory of the system in state space, where each point corresponds to a pair ( (theta, \dot{theta}) ), representing angular displacement and angular velocity at a given time.

 ---